Teens take part in "Great Thanksgiving Listen"

 "How do you develop good questions?
 How do you go about conducting an interview?
 How do you build off of a really interesting response?"

 But Isay said interviewing isn't hard.
 He said he has learned from listening to some of the 60,000 conversations StoryCorps has collected since 2003 that people are naturally good at it.

-About 13 million radio listeners hear edited versions of StoryCorps interviews every Friday on National Public Radio's "Morning Edition."
+About 13 million radio listeners hear edited versions of StoryCorps interviews every Friday.
+It is heard on National Public Radio's "Morning Edition."
 StoryCorps also shares excerpts of recordings through animated videos, podcasts and its website.
 Those stories are largely selected from the 5,000 interviews done annually by visitors to StoryCorps' mobile recording booth or its permanent booths in New York, Chicago, San Francisco and Atlanta.

 Users of the StoryCorps app, released in March, have recorded and uploaded 10,000 interviews.
 The app was funded by a $1 million TED prize and a $600,000 grant from the John S. and James L. Knight Foundation.